Last updated on February 20th, 2020 at 11:17 am

 General tip for riding the Florida Keys bike trail:

 - On longer rides, flat tires are common because of road debris.
 Serious cyclists suggest Kevlar-lined tires, fat-tire bikes or at least plenty of spares.
+(We had two flat tires on one ride.)

 - Take special care in crossing busy U.S. 1 and in residential and commercial areas where people are turning into or coming out of driveways.
 This is the most hazardous aspect of the trail.